QIZI/UsefulLibs/README.md

 ### Features:
 - Abstract access to bits as members of the struct/class.
 - Possibility to rename the bit-members and their prefixes.
-- Bit-wise, aritmethic and conditional operators are overloaded to feel like you are woriking with basic types.
+- Bit-wise, aritmethic and conditional operators are overloaded to feel like you are working with basic types.
 - Compatibility with basic types like char, short and int.

 ### Example: